gupta-d/Walmart_Sales_prediction/README.md

     <li>Date - the week</li>
     <li>Temperature - average temperature in the region</li>
     <li>Fuel_Price - cost of fuel in the region</li>
-    <li>MarkDown1-5 - anonymized data related to promotional markdowns that Walmart is running.</li>
-    <li>MarkDown data is only available after Nov’11, and is not available for all stores all the time.
+    <li>MarkDown1-5 - anonymized data related to promotional markdowns that Walmart is running.
+MarkDown data is only available after Nov’11, and is not available for all stores all the time.
 Any missing value is marked with an NA.</li>
     <li>CPI - the consumer price index</li>
     <li>Unemployment - the unemployment rate</li>
     <li>IsHoliday - whether the week is a special holiday week</li>